Eliseo-AI/Covid-19-Col/README.md

 * 'Tipo de recuperación' = Type of recovery
 * 'Pertenencia étnica' = Ethnicity, each ethnicity is identifiied by a number Amerindian = 1, Romani = 2, Raizal = 3, Palanquero = 4, Afrocolombian = 5, white/Mestizo = 6
 * 'Nombre del grupo étnico' = Ethnic group name

+the second file has the 2018 census population
+Shape (1103, 11)

+* 'Code Department' = unique Code of Department
+* 'Code Municipality' = unique Code of municipality
+* 'Department' = Name of the Department
+* 'Municipality' = Name of the municipality
+* 'Longitude' = longitude of the municipality
+* 'Latitude' = latitude of the municipality
+* 'TOTAL' = Total population in the municipality
+* 'Urban Area' = Total population in Urban area
+* 'Rural Area' = Total population in rural area

 ## Results